 “information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

-Sensitive personal information builds on that definition by including the data types listed above.
+Put simply, personal information could identify you or your household.
+And sensitive personal information builds on that definition by including the data types listed above.

 While the CCPA largely only governs data sale, the CPRA places new requirements on data sharing.
 Data sharing is defined as: